jbkimble/playground/go/notes.md

 ## Questions
 - Do we have to explicitly declare return value types?
 - What is the difference between a function and a method?
+- On a high level what are we trying to do?
+- What are the edge cases?
+- What could be a problem down the road?

 # Language Quirks
 - Go's random number generator always starts with the same seed, you will always get the same squence of random numbers unless you set your own seed.
 - Not O.O. there is no idea of classes, instead we take a type and extend it by adding some extra functionality (functions).
 A function with a receiver is like a method.

+ # General Learning
+ - Briefly explain your approach and possible challenges you overcame.
+ - How did you do on this exercise?
+- Take a moment to reflect on what you learned from this exercise
+ - What went well?
+How could be improved?